What is a charter school?

 What is unique about Hawthorn Leadership School for Girls?

 Hawthorn girls start every morning in an all-school “Morning Meeting” for announcements, recognition, enrichment and fun.
 Students meet in Advisory with a small group of students and a faculty member, forming a unique bond within the context of the broader school community.
-A full time social worker, Dean of Students and Assistant Dean of Students support our girls’ growth as people, not just as students.
+Our Dean of Students focuses on helping each girl reach her full potential through our Leadership Curriculum, grade level adventures, Advisory, Capstone Projects, community service initiatives, athletic and other co-curricular programs.
+Hawthorn's Student Support Specialists and School Social Workers support our girls’ growth as people, not just as students.
 Hawthorn’s joyful school spirit permeates the halls.

 What is Hawthorn’s curriculum?

 Hawthorn Leadership School for Girls is a rigorous college preparatory school with a focus on Science, Technology, Engineering and Math (STEM).
 Middle school students take the following courses daily: Science, Math, Math Lab, PE or Dance, Engineering or Computer Coding, Humanities (language arts and social studies in one block), and Writing Seminar.
-In ninth grade, students will take Physic, Algebra or Geometry, Freshman Literature and Composition, American History and Government, Science & Society, PE/ Health and Wellness, Foreign Language, Advisory (College and Career Prep)
+In, high school students take Biology, Chemistry, Physics; Algebra, Geometry, Algebra II, Pre-Calculus; Literature and Composition; History and Government; PE/ Health and Wellness, World Language (Spanish), Personal Finance; and Advisory (College and Career Prep).
+High school students learn computer science through a partnership with Microsoft TEALS.

 Hawthorn teachers are specialists in their fields.
-They incorporate Project-Based Learning into the curriculum to provide hands-on learning with a real world application.
-Students present their work to a panel of “judges” for feedback.
+They incorporate Project-Based Learning ("PBL") into the curriculum to provide hands-on learning with a real-world application.
+In their PBL units, students present their work to a panel of “judges” for feedback, learning important skills of collaboration and public speaking alongside academic proficiencies.

-We review student assessment data in order to meet each student’s needs and to ensure that each student is working to her full potential.
+We review and react to student assessment data in order to meet each student’s needs and to ensure that each student is working to her full potential.
+As a small school, we are able to respond quickly and effectively to student data in order to meet our students where they are and design innovative curriculum that engages them and moves them toward mastery.

 How is Hawthorn Preparing Students for College?

-Hawthorn offers a college bound curriculum and academic support to ensure that each student is successful and meets her full academic potential.
+Hawthorn offers a college-bound curriculum and academic support to ensure that each student is successful and meets her full academic potential.
 Highly qualified teachers, small class sizes, differentiated instruction and Advisory provide the structure and support students need to thrive.
 Students have short, mid and long-term assignments and work independently and in groups – all skills that prepare them for college.
-Our STEM curriculum empowers girls to take on an array of 21st century skills.
+Our STEM curriculum equips and empowers girls with the skills necessary to suceed in the 21st centure workplace.

-Hawthorn also enables students to exercise their student voice, take on a variety of leadership roles and explore careers through internships and career fairs.
+Hawthorn also enables students to exercise their voice, take on a variety of leadership roles and explore careers through internships and career fairs.
+Hawthorn

 What is Hawthorn’s daily/yearly schedule?

-The school year begins mid-August and runs through the beginning of June.
+The school year begins mid-August and runs through the end of May.
 Hawthorn’s winter and spring breaks align with St. Louis Public School breaks.
-We have 10 – 12 Early Release Fridays during the year to allow for our teachers’ professional development planning time.
+We have 8 - 10 Early Release Fridays during the year to allow for our teachers’ professional development planning time.
 See school calendar here.

 Summer orientation for incoming students is required; dates and times vary depending on grade level.